Officers of Salem Arts Association Board

 President of the Board: Heather Meri Stewart

-Heather holds a Masters of Liberal Arts (ALM) in Studio Arts and Film Studies from Harvard University.
-She also holds a BFA in Painting and a BA in Archaeological Studies from Boston University.
-Stewart is a certified Massachusetts art teacher who also studied at Boston Museum School and the Boston Architectural College.
+Stewart holds a Masters of Liberal Arts in Studio Arts and Film Studies from Harvard University.
+She also holds a Bachelor of Fine Arts in Painting and a Bachelor of Arts in Archaeological Studies from Boston University.
+Stewart is a certified Massachusetts art teacher who also studied at Boston Museum School and Boston Architectural College.
 Her art appeared in numerous solo and group exhibitions throughout the United States.
 Through positions as a juror and critic for exhibits, Stewart gained extensive experience curating and planning art shows.

 Vice President: Daniel Breslin